Today more than ever and coping with change is vital. Navigating change is a skill set we need to help us and everyone

 With this in mind, there are a few basic principles to keep in mind as we venture into the realm of change.
 It doesn’t matter whether the alteration regards work or personal situations.
 Understanding and coping with change requires us to look inward.

 To understand change, we must go beyond the process, policy, or practice.
 It’s not just about a change in doing things or relationships.
 It also includes the emotions, dreams, and memories attaching themselves to the change.
 Most people don’t know precisely how these things connect.

 Successfully navigating change requires us to look inward.
 This personal level isn’t something that we discuss at work.
-Most companies are not equipped to handle the personal and emotional aspects.
-They are afraid to devel into this area of the legal complications.
-It is likely to bring up issues that most managers are not qualified to handle.
+Most managers are not ready to handle the personal and emotional aspects of change.
+Even if they are able, they are afraid to devel into this area because of legal complications.

 Managers don’t want to get into the employee’s personal life.
 Even discussing personal issues opens the corporation to several legal exposures they would rather avoid.
 Second, most managers don’t have the expertise to handle these kinds of problems.
 They would instead refer them to trained psychologists.
 So, managers need to spot the warning signs of change.
 This way can direct employees to the best resources for help.

 Some progressive employers are using the Enneagram of Personality profile as a resource.
 The Enneagram can help them understand their default personality and instincts and how change may manifest through them.
 Navigating change is a multifaceted endeavor.
 You cannot manage change without understanding its effects on the individual.

 Physical Pain & Emotional Distress

 Yes, making changes can be painful.
 Psychosomatic pain is your body’s way of responding to stress.
 This response can occur when you encounter new ideas conflicting with your current thinking or doing things.
 One way this pain manifests is cognitive dissonance.